stevenyap/core/README.md

 ### Core
 - [ ] Discuss: Use Deno?
 - [ ] Iker: Use `zod` over `decoder` without infer
-- [ ] Discuss: API Contract type to be simpler
+- [x] Discuss: API Contract type to be simpler
 - [ ] Separate: Importing necessary core types such as `Either`
 - [ ] Separate: Allow `array` in `UrlToken`
+- [x] Add opaque type

 ### API
 - [ ] Discuss: Use Deno?